phone704-BLOSSOM(704-256-7766)

 An Overview of the Means Test

-Of the six types of federal bankruptcies, Chapter 7 and Chapter 13 are the ones used commonly for personal bankruptcies.
-There are some important distinctions between these two chapters.
-At the heart of the differences is the fact that Chapter 7 is a liquidation bankruptcy.
+Chapter 7 is used commonly for personal bankruptcies.
+Chapter 7 is a liquidation bankruptcy.
 Nonexempt assets of yours will likely be seized to pay creditors, and most of your unsecured debts (debts with no collateral) will be discharged within a matter of months.
-Chapter 13, on the other hand, lets you keep your house and other collateral but subjects you to a 3-5 year repayment plan in which you start to pay your creditors.

 Continue Reading ››